Making Your Charitable Deductions Count on Expat Tax Return

 Most taxpayers are aware that charitable donations can increase your itemized deductions when it comes time to file US expat taxes.
 There are, however, rules along with the deduction of charitable donations of which every US taxpayer should be aware.
 While more detailed information is available on the IRS website in Publication 526, this article will outline the 6 most important aspects of making sure your charitable donation work for you on your US expat tax return.

-6 Important Tips to Consider Before Making a Donation You Plan on Claiming Against the Current Tax Year
+6 Important Tips for Charitable Deductions to Consider Before Making a Donation You Plan on Claiming Against the Current Tax Year

 The IRS made a point of publishing 6 basic tips for taxpayers to ensure that charitable donations may be claimed on your tax return.
 Taking a few minutes to review these tips could save you hundreds of dollars or more on your US expat taxes.